Carey Perloff: Biography

 Perloff was born in Washington, D.C., to Marjorie Perloff, a professor and poetry critic, and Joseph K. Perloff, a professor of medicine and pediatrics and cardiologist.
-She attended Stanford University, where she received a B.A.
-Phi Beta Kappa in classics and comparative literature.
+She attended Stanford University, where she received a B.A., Phi Beta Kappa, in classics and comparative literature.
 After graduating from Stanford in 1980, Perloff attended St. Anne’s College, University of Oxford, as a Fulbright Fellow and spent two summers directing at the Edinburgh Festival, where she met her husband, attorney Anthony Giles.
 She makes her home in San Francisco and is the mother of two children, Alexandra Perloff-Giles and Nicholas Perloff-Giles, also known as the producer and songwriter "Wingtip."

 Professional career

 Perloff worked as an administrator at the International Theater Institute, then as a casting assistant with Joseph Papp’s Public Theater, while launching her directing career off-off Broadway.
-In 1986 she was named artistic director of the Off-Broadway Classic Stage Company (CSC), where she worked until becoming the artistic director of A.C.T. in 1992.
+In 1986, she was named artistic director of the Off-Broadway Classic Stage Company (CSC), where she was artistic director from 1986-1992 until becoming the artistic director of A.C.T. in 1992.

 At CSC, Perloff directed the world premiere of Ezra Pound’s Elektra, the American premiere of Harold Pinter’s Mountain Language, and many classic works.
 Under her leadership, CSC won numerous OBIE Awards, including the 1988 OBIE for artistic excellence.
 She served on the faculty of the Tisch School of the Arts at New York University for seven years.

 In 1993, Perloff directed the world premiere of Steve Reich and Beryl Korot’s opera The Cave at the Vienna Festival and Brooklyn Academy of Music.
 She has also directed a new Elektra, adapted by Timberlake Wertenbaker, for the Getty Villa in Los Angeles in 2010.